|

 for its heavy "crunch."
 It's a hard, heavy wood with

-an open grain and a reddish color.
+an open grain and a reddish colour.

 Maple -- punchy and bright